kenmamich/U.S.-Medical-Insurance-Costs/README.md

 <p>The average number of children per person is 1.09.</p>

 ```
-#Finding total number male and female people in the data set as well has the percentage make up of the dataset for each sex.
+#Finding the total number of male and female people in the data set as well as the percentage makeup of the dataset for each sex.
 number_of_males = 0
 number_of_females = 0